On this page you will find guidance on cleaning, paint stripping and removal of damaged tiles.

-If adequate ventilation is unavailable, or the paint stripping is to take place in a confined or public area, ‘Langlow’s Peel Away’ is an effective and safe substitute for ‘Nitromors’.
+If adequate ventilation is unavailable, or the paint stripping is to take place in a confined or public area, ‘Langlow’s Strip Away’ is an effective and safe substitute for ‘Nitromors’.
 It is also water based and gives off no toxic fumes.
 However it is an alkaline substance based on Sodium Hydroxide.
 Therefore careful and thorough neutralisation, using acetic acid, of the tile work must take place after paint removal to prevent an alkaline residue forming on the surface of the tiles when dry.

 Safe removal of damaged historic tile from walls or floor

-The use of uncontrolled impact with a hammer and chisel will cause shock waves to run through the ceramic at random thereby causing fractures to run in any direction, often across cement grout lines, and into the adjacent tile.
+Uncontrolled impact with a hammer and chisel will cause shock waves to run through the ceramic at random thereby causing fractures to run in any direction, often across cement grout lines, and into the adjacent tile.
 This should be avoided.

 Grouting material in historic tile schemes, dating from the Victorian era, is almost always made up of the same cement based mortar used to fix the tiles to the substrate, it is therefore usually very strong and will have bonded adjacent tiles together to the extent that they have, to all intents and purposes, become one object.

-It follows then that the damaged tile must first be separated from its neighbours, before any shock waves have the opportunity to cross the grout line.
+The damaged tile must first be separated from its neighbours, before any shock waves have the opportunity to cross the grout line.

 Using a small hand held angle grinder fixed with a diamond cutting blade, 115mm or 125mm in diameter, cut width of 1.2mm (or similar) make cuts to the depth of the tile around the perimeter, at a distance of 5mm inside the grout line, avoid going closely into the corners as any overrun of the cut will damage the next tile.
 See Fig. 1.